Cheung Man-yee

-Cheung Man Yee ISO (張敏儀) is the first Chinese person to become Director of Broadcasting (head of Radio Television Hong Kong) in the Hong Kong Government.
+Cheung Man-yee SBS ISO JP (張敏儀 (张敏仪)) is a retired Hong Kong producer and bureaucrat who became the first Chinese person to become Director of Broadcasting (head of Radio Television Hong Kong) in the Hong Kong Government.
+She was the Executive Producer of Below The Lion Rock, a TV show in Hong Kong released in 1972 that became highly popular during the 1970s.

 She joined Radio Television Hong Kong as a Programme Officer in 1972.
 From 1999 to 2002 she was the principal Hong Kong Economic and Trade Representative in Tokyo, Japan.

-Cheung Man Yee is currently the Honorary Vice Chairman of the Shunhing Education and Charitable Foundation of Hong Kong.
+Cheung Man-yee is currently the Honorary Vice Chairman of the Shun Hing Education and Charitable Foundation of Hong Kong, an organization to fund and promote education, sports and culture.